Category Archives

 I put my pint glass down.
 Reflexively, I shared this introductory snippet with my mates at Trafalgar, one of whom, quite rightly, remarked that nothing particularly good is liable to follow that sort of opener.

-The essay here shares the details of a trip taken almost 10 years ago, and so it’s a modest exercise in nostalgia — for the teenage son who is today fully grown, and for the international travel we could once undertake without a second thought.
 Leaving Hong Kong on a plane, for example, used to be the most seamless, worry-free exercise on Planet Earth.
-The Central district of Hong Kong was once equipped with a train station that didn’t merely whisk travelers 30 minutes out of town to the city’s gleaming-new, island airport, one of the busiest in the world.
-Hong Konger transit authorities had also been so canny as to install airline check-in counters at the train station, in Central HK, so that travel to said airport might be conducted only with the luggage one carries on.
+The Central district of HK was once equipped with a train station that didn’t merely whisk travelers 30 minutes out of town to the city’s gleaming-new, island airport, one of the busiest in the world.
+The city-state’s transit authorities had also been so canny as to install airline check-in counters at the train station, in Central HK, so that progress to said airport might be conducted only with the luggage one carried on.
 The idea of this practical technology being deployed in an American city, even now, remains as far-fetched as Utah state senators forfeiting their right to carry concealed weapons on the floor of their legislature.

 Today, the check-in apparatus at Central station sits dormant and, according to my HK friends, a bit ghostly.
 Beijing’s 2019 anti-democratic crackdown, then a pandemic, changed everything.
 Hong Kong’s famous bar district at Lan Kwai Fong has been shuttered, the entire Special Administrative Region utterly isolated.
 In 2019, HKG — one of the most efficient, elegant and busy airports in the world — witnessed 71.3 million arrivals.
 In 2021, the total was 1.3 million.
 On a single day in January 2022, an HK friend reported to me, 139 people arrived there.

 Back in 2013, not even the legacy of so many smooth, creamy pints of Boddington’s got in the way of my orderly egress from Hong Kong.
-After passing through Central, leaving my bags to the fates there, and stopping for a bite in the United Club before boarding, I slept like a baby on the 12-hour flight to L.A.
+After passing through Central, leaving my bags to the fates, and stopping for a bite in the United Club before boarding, I slept like a baby on the 12-hour flight to L.A.
 Because there is nothing that two Ambien and a glass of wine won’t cure, dull, and slip gently into a time-shrinking simulacrum of sleep.

 I could see the boy sauntering in my direction from a great distance away, down the endless, straightaway sidewalk outside the International Terminal at LAX.
 We had traded texts upon our near-simultaneous landings, so I knew to expect him — and where.
-Even so, it’s disarming to view one’s full-grown son slowly walking one’s way, in such an out-of-context location, slowly magnifying in size with every step he takes, like a blond, gangly, clean-shaven, unseated Omar Sharif slowly traveling toward me from a far-off urban-desert horizon.
+Even so, it’s disarming to view one’s full-grown son slowly walking one’s way, in such an out-of-context location, slowly magnifying in size with every step he takes.
+He approached me like a blond, gangly, clean-shaven, unseated Omar Sharif slowly traveling toward me from a far-off urban-desert horizon.

 Could this be the fresh-faced kid my wife had outed the night before as a sex and drug fiend?